Police forces of the states and union territories of India: Police Commissionerates

-Some major metropolitan cities use the police commissionerate system (like Delhi, Mumbai, Chennai, Kolkata, Bangalore, Hyderabad, Ahmedabad, Lucknow etc.), headed by a Police Commissioner.
+Some major metropolitan cities use the police commissionerate system (like Delhi, Mumbai, Chennai, Kolkata, Bangalore, Hyderabad, Ahmedabad, Lucknow, Bhubaneswar-Cuttack etc.), headed by a Police Commissioner.
 Demand for this system is increasing as it gives police a free hand to act freely and take control of any situation.
 According to BPRD India, 65 large cities and suburban areas currently have this system.
 Even in British Raj, the presidency towns of Calcutta, Bombay and Madras had commissionerate system.
 Reporting to the Police Commissioner(CP) are the Joint Police Commissioner(Joint CPs), Deputy Commissioner of Police(DCPs) and Assistant Commissioner of Police(ACPs).
 Commissioners of police and their deputies are empowered as executive magistrates to enforce Section 144 of the CrPC and issue arms licenses.

 List of Police Commissionerates in India

 State and UT Armed Police Forces

 In most states and territories, police forces are divided into civil (unarmed) police and armed contingents.
 Civil police staff police stations, conduct investigations, answer routine complaints, perform traffic duties, and patrol the streets.
-They usually carry lathis: bamboo staffs, weighted (or tipped) with iron.
+They usually carry lathis, a bamboo staff, weighted (or tipped) with iron.

 Armed police are divided into two groups: district armed police and the Provincial Armed Constabulary (Pradeshik).
 District armed police are organized like an army infantry battalion.
 Assigned to police stations, they perform guard and escort duties.
 Each state police force maintains an armed force, with names such as Provincial Armed Constabulary (PAC) and Special Armed Police, which is responsible for emergencies and crowd control.
 They are generally activated on orders from a Deputy Inspector General or higher-level authorities.
 States which maintain armed contingents use them as an emergency reserve strike force.
 The units are organized as a mobile armed force under state control or, in the case of district armed police (who are not as well equipped), as a force directed by district superintendents and generally used for riot control.

 The Provincial Armed Constabulary is an armed reserve maintained at key locations in some states and activated on orders from the deputy inspector general and higher-level authorities.
 Armed constabulary are not usually in contact with the public unless they are assigned to VIP duty or maintaining order during fairs, festivals, athletic events, elections, and natural disasters.
 They may be sent to quell outbreaks of student or labour unrest, organized crime, and communal riots; to maintain key guard posts, and to participate in anti-terrorism operations.
 Depending on the assignment, the Provincial Armed Constabulary may only carry lathis.